-In order to obtain a tourist visa for Iran, all UK passport holders (‘English/Scottish/Welsh heritage’) are required to book a tour and travel in the company of an ‘official guide’ at all times – thus required to join a group or a private tour, with the itinerary predetermined, pre-booked and prepaid.
+Currently we are unable to obtain visas for any UK passport holders, unless they book a tour and travel in the company of an ‘official guide’ at all times – thus required to join a group or a private tour, with the itinerary predetermined, pre-booked and prepaid.
 Therefore no independent travel for UK passport holders is possible at this point in time.

 VISA ON ARRIVAL

 European Union passport holders can get up to 30 days visa on arrival.
 Other nationalities such as New Zealand & Australian passport holders also qualify.
 For other nationals, please check directly with Iranian Consulate.

 You will need to present two standard passport photos (Ladies with a headscarf), worldwide travel insurance policy document and the visa stamp fees in cash, which will vary according to nationality, for example around £60 for an EU passport.

 Visa on arrival, is not possible for UK passport holders, even if they already have the visa permit.
 The visa needs to be stamped in their passport before they arrive at the Iranian border.

 - If you are a British man married to an Iranian woman, and able to provide a marriage certificate, then we can obtain a visa as per below.